About the project

 Energy Cells installed four 50 MW and 50 MWh energy storage battery parks at transformer substations in Vilnius, Šiauliai, Alytus, and Utena.
 It is currently the largest project in the Baltics and one of the largest of its kind in Europe.

-Lithuania’s system of electricity storage facilities is vital to ensure the security of Lithuania’s energy system and the possibility to operate in an isolated mode.
-The energy storage system, which will ensure the operation of the instantaneous isolated electricity reserve for Lithuania before the synchronisation with the continental European networks (CEN), will be used for the integration of energy produced from renewable energy sources after the synchronisation.
+Lithuania’s battery energy storage system vital to ensure the security of Lithuania’s energy system and the possibility to operate in an isolated mode.
+The energy storage system, which ensures the operation of the instantaneous isolated mode reserve for Lithuania, after finishing synchronisation with the continental European networks (CEN) program, will be used for the integration of energy produced from renewable energy sources after the synchronisation.

 energy_cells_icon_01